s-victor/TinyPedal/docs/customization.md

 To remove class, select one or more rows and click `Delete`.

-To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` file.
+To reset all classes setting to default, click `Reset` button; or manually delete `classes.json` preset.

 ## Brake editor
 **Brake editor can be accessed from `Tools` menu in main window.**

-Brake editor is used for editing [Brakes preset](#brakes-preset).
+Brake editor is used for editing [Brakes Preset](#brakes-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `Brake name` column is full vehicle class name plus brake name that must match in-game vehicle.

 `Failure Thickness (mm)` column is millimeter thickness threshold at brake failure and affects brake wear calculation.
-See [Brake wear](#brake-wear) widget for details.
+See [Brake Wear](#brake-wear) widget for details.

 `Heatmap name` column is heatmap style name selector.
 Click on heatmap selector to open drop down list and select a heatmap style.